 The home environment shapes the initial attitudes that children hold toward learning.
 In a home where curiosity, questions, and exploration are encouraged, children are given the message that education is worthwhile and personally satisfying.
 These kids are more likely to take the risks that are inherent in academically challenging pursuits.
 On the other hand, in a home where learning is not encouraged, children are given the message that education is of little value and that they lack the competency and ability to learn.

 Low expectations in the classroom

 Students mirror their teachers’ attitudes.
 If teachers believe that their students can learn, their students are more likely to trust in themselves and their abilities.
 Such teachers assign challenging, meaningful, and achievable tasks that promote motivation and link effort and success.
 Conversely, if teachers take the stance that they are the source of all knowledge and that their students are incompetent, their students are more apt to tune out, stop trying, and fail.

 Many unmotivated students are simply responding negatively to pressure.
 Whether the tension is perceived or real, these kids rely on defense mechanisms to protect them from the discomfort pressure generates.
 Through procrastination or avoidance, these students are trying to escape from their fears of failure and inadequacy.
 In time, they come to accept the consequences of their behavior, so they appear nonchalant and composed, even as the pressure they are trying to dodge mounts.

 Provide an encouraging and secure home environment

 Children need to feel that their parents value learning.
-If you show your kids that academic exploration is worthwhile and education is important, they are likely to develop similar attitudes.
+Show your kids that academic exploration is worthwhile and education is important, and they are likely to develop similar attitudes.
+So sparks their curiosity about everything.
 Further, let your kids know that failure is often a part of the learning process, and let them fail without penalty.
 Kids who are not afraid to fail are more willing to accept scholastic challenges and less likely to sabotage their own academic efforts.